Long-Term Disability Claims Attorneys for Alzheimer’s Disease

 Step 4 – Follow up with the insurance company.
 They have 45 days to make a decision about your claim.
 During that time, they might ask for additional information or evidence of your disability.
 You must promptly respond and cooperate with the insurance adjuster.

 If you purchased an individual plan, you would have to apply for benefits directly with the insurance company.
 When you notify them of your Alzheimer’s diagnosis, they will provide you with the appropriate forms to complete.
 You should still include a physician statement and submit all relevant medical evidence.

-You should also retain Abell and Capitan Law to assist you with the claim.
+You should also retain Capitan Law to assist you with the claim.
 We’re familiar with individual plans and will aggressively pursue the maximum benefits you deserve.
 Since insurance companies tend to treat policyholders unfairly and look for any excuse to deny claims, we will work diligently to help ensure that does not happen.
 If, for some reason, they deny your claim anyway, we can file an appeal to reverse their decision, so you start receiving the payments you need to afford your daily expenses.

-The Alzheimer’s disease long-term disability claims attorneys of Abell and Capitan Law provide dependable legal services to individuals who can no longer work due to their debilitating symptoms.
+The Alzheimer’s disease long-term disability claims attorneys of Capitan Law provide dependable legal services to individuals who can no longer work due to their debilitating symptoms.
 We can handle the initial claims process, appeal denied claims, and file lawsuits.
 We understand how intimidating insurance companies can be, and you will not have to fight them on your own.
 We will remain by your side throughout each step of the process.

 If you or a loved one were diagnosed with Alzheimer’s disease and require assistance recovering long-term disability benefits, call us (267) 419-7888 today.